omriariav/FaceFindr/README.md

 ## 📧 Contact

 If you have any questions or suggestions, please open an issue on GitHub.
+You can also send me an email - omri.ariav at gmail dot com

 ---